AliaumeL/polyregular-model-checking/README.md

   with timeout set to 5 seconds for each triple.
 It then reports on the results of the verification using Mona, CVC5 and Z3, as well as the size and quantifier rank of the formula fed to the solvers.
   This takes around 1 minute to run.
 - `-- reproduce-table 2l` will reproduce the light version of Table 2 which only includes 1 easy example.
 This takes less than 1 second to run.

 ### Smoke test

 The `benchmarker` program can be used to run a smoke test on the code.
-For this purpose we propose recreating table `1l` and `2l` with the following command:
+For this purpose we propose recreating table `1l` and `2l` with the following command, which will run the some tests on the code and check that everything is working as expected:

 ```bash
 stack run -- benchmarker --reproduce-table 1l
 stack run -- benchmarker --reproduce-table 2l
 ```

-This will run the smoke test on the code and check that everything is working as expected.
+Alternatively, you can use the docker version.

 ### Full evaluation

 In order to run the full evaluation you can create a Table-1 style table with all the programs in the `assets/HighLevel` directory and a Table-2 style table with all possible triples using the programs from `assets/HighLevel` and `assets/Formulas`.
 For this you can use the following commands:

-- `stack run -- benchmarker -d assets/HighLevel` this takes around 10 min to run.
+- `benchmarker -d assets/HighLevel` this takes around 10 min to run.
-- `stack run -- benchmarker -d assets/HighLevel -f assets/Formulas` this is the heavy evaluation, which takes many hours to run.
+- `benchmarker -d assets/HighLevel -f assets/Formulas -t 5000` this is the heavy evaluation, which takes many hours to run.

+As usual, you can run this locally (e.g. using stack) or in the docker.

 ## Cite this repository